FauxKiwi/Pumpkin-Engine/README.md

-# Pumpkin-Engine
+# Pumpkin Engine
-A powerful and capable Kotlin 2D game engine <br>
+This is the Pumpkin Game Engine.
+A powerful and capable Kotlin 2D game engine using LWJGL and therefore your GPU.
+If you like the project, please consider to give it a star and support it.
+Also, your help with contributing is always welcome.<br>
 Current version: 1.0
 ***
 ## A small glimpse of the engine at the moment